Suyashtnt/personal-website/src/lib/posts/en/sveltekit-guide-part-1.md

 ---
-title: 'The Sveltekit tutorial: Part 1 | What, why, and how?'
+title: '[OLD] The Sveltekit tutorial: Part 1 | What, why, and how?'
 description: 'Welcome to your local wobblers guide to Sveltekit.
 This is an introduction to sveltekit and setting up the project to get stuff done™️.'
 author: 'Suyashtnt'
 date: '2023-09-24 19:56'